diogo-pessoa/annotations/content/post/CCSP-DataRedundancyUptime.md

 - Partial redundancy for power and cooling components (e.g., backup generators, redundant cooling units).
 - No redundant paths for power or cooling distribution.

+#### Cost-Benefit Perspective

+* Cost: Moderately priced due to some redundancy and backup capabilities.
+* Benefit: Suitable for less critical business applications where occasional downtime is acceptable.

+#### When to Use:

+* Use for small to medium-sized businesses or applications where minimal downtime is tolerable.
+* Suitable for internal business applications or systems with manageable downtime.
+* Ideal for non-mission-critical workloads like document management, HR systems, or scheduling tools.

 ### Tier 1 (I)